greebowarrior/nodetv/Milestones.md

 - Ants!
 - User settings page improvements
 - User creation flow
-	- Would be nice to create a user & connect to trakt at the same time
+	- Would be nice to create a user & connect to Trakt at the same time
 - The `Movies` Update
-	- Models
+	- ~~Model~~
 	- API Endpoints
 	- Tasks
 - Re-implement YTS API (use proxy)